shillner/multi-deployment-maven-plugin/README.md

 | url | `String` | - | true | The URL of the repository. |
 | snapshotsEnabled | `Boolean` | `true` | true | If snapshots shall be deployed to this repository or not. |
 | releasesEnabled | `Boolean` | `true` | true | If releases shall be deployed to this repository or not. |

+## More flexibility using system properties

+The usage of a static configuration as shown above is sufficient for some use-cases but far not for all.
+This is the reason why the plugin (from version 0.1.2) supports the usage of system properties (in conjunction with the static configuration) to specify release repositories.

+Each repository has to be specified in its own system property where the key has to start with `multiDeploy.repo` followed by a unique suffix per repository.
+The value of that property contains a comma-separated list of key-value pairs describing the repository's properties (id, url, snapshots, releases).

+### Sample Usage

+    mvn clean deploy -DmultiDeploy.repo1="id=nexus2,url=http://localhost:8082/nexus/content/repositories/snapshots/,releases=false" -DmultiDeploy.repo2="id=nexus3,url=http://localhost:8083/nexus/content/repositories/releases/,snapshots=false"